operate-first/training/README.md

 1. Fork the training repository in GitHub: **[operate-first/training|https://github.com/operate-first/training]**
 2. In your fork, create a working branch other than main.
 3. If you want to work locally on your system, clone your fork and check out your working branch.
-4. If you're creating a new training module, copy the *template-course* directory to create a new directory under *courses/* following the same directory naming convention as other courses (*course-title_of_course*).
+4. If you're creating a new training module:
+  * Copy the *template-course* directory to create a new directory under *courses
+  * following the same directory naming convention as other courses (*course-title_of_course*).
-5. In your new copy, add your title and other information in _config.yaml.
+  * In your new copy, add your title and other information in _config.yaml.
+5. If you're working locally, you have these options:
+  * Use your preferred code editor to create and edit markdown files (e.g. Atom).
-6. If you're working locally, you could use Jupyter Notebook locally to open the Jupyter Book contents and create and modify files.
-You can also run Jupyter Book commands to test changes before committing them to your branch.
-If you're not working locally, you may be able to use [Meteor](https://shower.meteor.zone/) to test (we haven't tried this, though).
+  * Use Jupyter Notebook locally to open the Jupyter Book contents and create and modify files (especially if you want to create Jupyter Notebook files).
+  * Run Jupyter Book commands to test changes before committing them to your branch.
-7. When you have finished a series of changes, merge your working branch into your main branch and push changes to your fork in GitHub.
+6. When you have finished a series of changes, merge your working branch into your main branch and push changes to your fork in GitHub.
+7. When you're ready to get your changes added upstream:
+  * If you have any new courses to publish, copy one of the existing YAML files under .github/workflows/ and modify it appropriately.
+  * Add the appropriate link to courses/index.md, which is the source of the landing page for training.
-8. When you're ready to get your changes added upstream, initiate a pull request in accordance with Operate First's current process.
+  * Initiate a pull request in accordance with Operate First's current process.

 Here are some resources if you are new to either Jupyter Notebook or Jupyter Book:
 * [Getting Started with Jupyter Notebook](https://docs.jupyter.org/en/latest/start/index.html)